seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CLEOPATRA**
 Well, go to, I will;
-But there’s no goodness in thy face: if Antony
+But there's no goodness in thy face: if Antony
-Be free and healthful,–so tart a favour
+Be free and healthful,--so tart a favour
 To trumpet such good tidings!
 If not well,
-Thou shouldst come like a Fury crown’d with snakes,
+Thou shouldst come like a Fury crown'd with snakes,
 Not like a formal man.

 **Messenger**
-Will’t please you hear me?
+Will't please you hear me?

 **CLEOPATRA**
-I have a mind to strike thee ere thou speak’st:
+I have a mind to strike thee ere thou speak'st:
 Yet if thou say Antony lives, is well,
 Or friends with Caesar, or not captive to him,
-I’ll set thee in a shower of gold, and hail
+I'll set thee in a shower of gold, and hail
 Rich pearls upon thee.

 **Messenger**
-Madam, he’s well.
+Madam, he's well.

 **CLEOPATRA**
 Well said.